Find Your Child's Bus Information in Bus Planner

-🚨 You will not receive a notification when transportation is assigned
+🚨 Important: You will not receive a notification when transportation is assigned

 Parents/guardians are responsible for setting up a Bus Planner Parent Portal account and checking it regularly.

-• Assignments can change until the first day of school and throughout the school year–This is normal, please log in regularly to stay updated
+• Bus assignments can change until the first day of school and throughout the year — this is normal.
+Check regularly to stay updated.

 How to Set Up Your Bus Planner Parent Portal